Sharon Woods Lands at Invisible Technologies

 Woods joined Invisible on Aug.
 18 with the title of senior vice president of enterprise accounts, public sector.
 Her focus in the new position encompasses the global public sector, including not just the Defense Department (DOD), but also federal civilian agencies, state and local governments, and international partner nations.

-During more than three decades at DOD, Woods was director of DISA’s J9 Hosting and Compute Center (HaCC), headed its J6 Endpoint Services and Global Service Center, and led its Cloud Computing Program Office (CCPO).
+During two decades at DOD, Woods was director of DISA’s J9 Hosting and Compute Center (HaCC), headed its J6 Endpoint Services and Global Service Center, and led its Cloud Computing Program Office (CCPO).

 In an interview with MeriTalk this week, Woods talked about her aims in joining Invisible and what the company is looking to bring to the public sector marketplace.